punthenk/Project_hours_export/README.md

 -  **Task Tracking** - Add tasks to projects with descriptions
 -  **Time Sessions** - Track start/stop times for each task
 -  **Excel Export** - Export worked hours organized by day of the week
+-  **Extra Export Options** - Like exporting a specific weeknumber and weekend days included or not
 -  **Auto-calculation** - Automatic calculation of total worked time per project

 ## Excel Export Format